 Unlike chocolate’s main ingredient, cacao or cocoa (the name for cacao once it is roasted), carob pods have a natural sweetness.
 Carob taste is somewhat similar to chocolate but distinctly different at the same time.

 - Carob naturally has no caffeine while the cocoa used to make chocolate naturally contains caffeine.
-(11)

 - Carob has no oxalic acid (a naturally occurring substance found in chocolate and other foods that inhibits calcium absorption) while chocolate definitely contains this organic compound.

 - Carob is higher in beneficial dietary fiber compared to cocoa.
-(12)

 - Carob does not contain theobromine, which is what makes cocoa and chocolate naturally bitter in flavor.

-How to Find and Use Carob
+How to Use (Recipes)

-For the treatment of diarrhea, 15 grams of carob powder per day has been used for children while 20 grams per day has been used for adults.
+For the treatment of diarrhea, 15 grams of powder per day has been used for children while 20 grams per day has been used for adults.
 The powder can also be mixed into foods like mashed sweet potatoes or unsweetened applesauce to make it easier to take.

 Carob chips can be used in any recipe that calls for chocolate chips so there are a ton of options.